See it if You’re bringing kids Gr 1-3. My 1st grader enjoyed it somewhat. My pre-k who normally has remarkable attention span could not stay engaged.

 Don't see it if You were not a fan of the Disney musical

-See it if you love the Disney movie / the Disney songs
+See it if you liked the movie

 "The bittersweet musical explores topics of sacrifice and the human soul.
 But with a nice balance of seriousness and silliness, 'The Little Mermaid' is never out of the depth of its intended (young) audience...The entire cast is well-matched to the show, but during the reviewed opening show, Stefanie Smith and Eric Fletcher gave stand-out performances."